mbdavid/LiteDB/README.md

 This branch is current development of new version of LiteDB v6.

 # Next steps
-- SQL Parser
-    - pragma (get/set)

-- Implement RandomAccess and SafeHandle
+- Implement RandomAccess and SafeHandle (thread safe - single DiskStream)
+- Return to async calls in managed memory

 # Needs implementation

 ## Engine
-- Implement RandomAccess and SafeHandle
-- Return to async calls in managed memory

 ## Operations
 - Update